nautine/react-nautine/README.md

 `verbose: boolean`

 Optional.
 Prints log messages to the console as well if it's true.
 Useful when the application is deployed to test environments.

+`errorFallback: React.ReactNode`

+Optional.
+Fallback component to render when an error is being caught by the internal Error Boundary.

 ## License
 MIT © [Nautine](https://github.com/nautine)